Harris Sisters Month (April)

 A portrait of Sarah Harris Fayerweather in her older age.
 She is wearing a high collared dress and her hair is styled in a fancy updo.
 The photo is in sepia tone, making the image in shades of brown/tan.

 Sarah Harris Fayerweather.
-Image Courtesy of the Distinctive Collection at the University of Rhode Island
+Image Courtesy of the Prudence Crandall Museum, Canterbury, CT.

 April Celebrates Sarah and Mary Harris